Ranger fired for hanging transgender flag in Yosemite and park visitors may face prosecution

 On May 21, a day after the flag display, Acting Superintendent Ray McPadden signed a rule prohibiting people from hanging banners, flags or signs larger than 15 square feet in park areas designated as “wilderness” or “potential wilderness.”
 That covers 94% of the park, according to Yosemite’s website.

-Parks officials said the new restriction on demonstrations was needed to preserve Yosemite's wilderness and protect climbers.
+Park officials said the new restriction was needed to preserve Yosemite's wilderness and protect climbers.

 “We take the protection of the park’s resources and the experience of our visitors very seriously, and will not tolerate violations of laws and regulations that impact those resources and experiences,” Pawlitz said.

-It followed a widely publicized instance in February of demonstrators hanging an upside down American flag on El Capitan in the wake of the firing of National Park Service employees by the Trump administration.
+It followed a widely publicized instance in February of demonstrators hanging an upside down American flag on El Capitan to protest the firing of National Park Service employees by the Trump administration.

+She said they hung the transgender flag on the iconic granite monolith to express that being transgender is natural.

-Trump has limited access to gender-affirming medical treatments, banned trans women from competing in women's sports, removed trans people from the military and changed the federal definition of sex to exclude the concept of gender identity.
+This year, Trump signed an executive order changing the federal definition of sex to exclude the concept of gender identity.
+He also banned trans women from competing in women's sports, removed trans people from the military and limited access to gender-affirming care.

 Gonia called the firing unjust.
 Joslin said they hung the flag in their free time, as a private citizen.